adodin/Ion-Pairing/README.md

     - ```FFDIR```: Directory where relevant force fields are stored.
 Defaults to the ```FF``` directory if you  are running in the ```LAMMPS``` directory.
     - ```SEED```: The random seed used for the simulation.
 This is used to seed a random number generator that is in turn used to generate random seeds when required.
 Simulations run on the same hardware with the same ```SEED``` will produce identical output.
 Make sure to change this if this is not desired.
 Commonly, the JOBID or TASKID will be used when submitting jobs to a computational cluster or the  $RANDOM bash variable can be used to generate one on the fly.

+## Applying Biases

+A crucial feature of this code is the ability to apply a harmonic bias to atomic coordinates in order to facilitate umbrella sampling.
+These are currently implemented using the LAMMPS built in ```fix spring``` since this command provides sufficient flexibility for our purposes and is faster and more portable than the PLUMED pacakge.
+The code for implementing the biases is stored separately in ```LAMMPS/parse_biases.lmp```.
+In addition, it is sometimes useful for post processing to construct the groups of atoms that a bias would be applied to without explicitly applying the bias.
+The code for doing so is contained in ```LAMMPS/parse_biases_label.lmp```.

+Three types of bias potentials are currently implemented, and are accessed with the following variables:

+- ```zBias```: Biases the specified atom or molecule towards a set z value.
+- ```rBias```: Biases the distance between two specified atoms or molecules.
+- ```comBias```: Biases the Center of Mass of all otherwise unbiased atoms.
+This is turned on by default for slab simulaitons.

+Atoms that are subjected to a zBias or rBias are excluded from comBias to avoid conflicting biases which could, for example, make the comBias dependent on the zBias.

+As many zBiases and rBiases as desired can be applied but only one comBias can be applied.
+To accomodate this with LAMMPS command-line variables, this is implemented using multiple entries in a LAMMPS index array.

+### Atom Specifier

+The first step in setting up a bias potential is specifying which atoms or molecules the bias should apply to.
+This is done using an atom specification string.
+If an atom in a molecule is specified, the bias is applied to the entire molecule.

+Three options are provided for specifying the atom:

+1. index (```id(m)```): Specify the atom by its LAMMPS index.
+2. cation (```c(m)```): Bias the $n^{th}$ cation.
+2. anion (```a(m)```): Bias the $n^{th}$ anion.

+An m must be added if we wish to specify a negative value for the target z value.
+This is clunky but is necessary since we can't use a ```-``` in a command line argument.
+See the second example immediately below.

+Some example atom specification strings are listed below

+    #Format: <id/c/a> <number>
+    c 1
+    am 3
+    id 275 c 2

+These specification strings make up part of the zBias and rBias variables.
+Each zBias requires you to specify one atom while the rBias requires two.

+### z Bias

+The zBias variable syntax is as follows:

+    -v zBias <AtomSpecifier1> <z1> <k1> <AtomSpecifier2> <z2> <k2> ...

+where ```<AtomSpecifieri>``` is an atom specifier described above, ```<zi>``` is the target z value (in $\AA$) and ```<ki>``` is the spring constant (in kCal/mol/$\AA^2$) of the $i^{th}$ harmonic bias.
+Both of these numbers can only be positive, so if a negative z value is desired then the atom specifier must be mopdified by adding ```m``` to the string as described above.
+In this way, multiple biases can be specified by a single zBias variable.
+Note that the variable zBias can only be specified once so all zBiases must be listed after a singlr ```-v zBias``` flag to the LAMMPS scripts.

+For example, to run equilibration and production of an Na Cl slab holding the first Na atom at z = 7 $\AA$ and the first Cl atom at z = -5 $\AA$ both with a spring constant of 10 kCal/mol/$\AA^2$ you would use

+    lmp -in run.lmp -v cation Na -v anion Cl -v BC slab -v zBias c 1 7 10 am 1 5 10

+### r Bias

+Specifying an rBias is very similar to a zBias but two Atom Specifiers must be provided and there is no need to apply the negative value atom specifier.
+The command syntax looks like

+     -v rBias <FirstAtomSpecifier1> <SecondAtomSpecifier2> <r1> <k1> <FirstAtomSpecifier2> <SecondAtomSpecifier2> <r2> <k2> ...

+with all arguments as in the zBias case.

+These can be freely combined with zBiases as desired.
+Suppose we want to bias the first Na atom at z = 7 $\AA$ and hold the first Cl atom at a distance r = 3.5 $\AA$  from this sodium with respective spring constants of 10 and 20 kCal/mol/$\AA^2$ and we would like to do so in an electrode simulation with a 1 V applied potential difference.
+This would be accomplished by tge command

+    lmp -in run.lmp -v cation Na -v anion Cl -v BC electrode -v pot 1.0 -v zBias c 1 7 10 -v rBias c 1 a 1 3.5 20

+### CoM Bias

+The center of mass bias is a little simpler since it automatically applies to all atoms not included in a zBias or rBias and fixes the center of mass of those atoms to the origin.
+The only parameter is therefore the spring constant of the bias and takes the following form

+    -v comBias <kCoM>

+where ```<kCoM>``` is just the spring constant of the center of mass bias potential.

+There is no need to include this when running a slab simulation since this automatically added.
+In other simulations it is usually unnecessary and so this variable is rarely used except for to change the spring constant of the CoM bias in a slab simulation.

+## Simulation Labels

+Each simulation is assigned a descriptive label that specifies at a glance the key details of the simulation.
+This is done so that

 ## Running Simulations